 - Have a basic understanding of musical notation

 - Be able to compose short pieces based on a given stimulus

 - Encourage all children to join in on whole school productions

 - Give children the opportunity to participate in national singing choirs i.e: (02 London)

 Peripatetic Offers at All Saints

-Currently at All Saints, peripatetic teachers provide instrumental lessons in guitar and strings.
+Currently at All Saints, peripatetic teachers provide instrumental lessons in strings.

 All pupils have the opportunity to learn an instrument in a whole-class setting.
 This tuition is provided by the local music trust and there is no cost to parents for this.

 Art at All Saints CEVA Primary School & Nursery

 Art and Design is: